CapitaLand offers $2.5 billion to buy out minority holders in shopping mall unit

-SINGAPORE CapitaLand Ltd (CATL.SI), Southeast Asia's biggest property developer, said it has offered S$3.06 billion ($2.45 billion) to buy out minority shareholders in its 65-percent owned CapitaMalls Asia Ltd CMAL.SI business.
+SINGAPORE CapitaLand Ltd (CATL.SI), Southeast Asia's biggest property developer, said it has offered S$3.06 billion (1.46 billion pounds) to buy out minority shareholders in its 65-percent owned CapitaMalls Asia Ltd CMAL.SI business.

 In a deal that would simplify its corporate structure and taking advantage of a discount valuation at the unit, CapitaLand said on Monday it's offering S$2.22 per share in CapitaMalls, a shopping malls operator.
 That represents a 23 percent premium to last Friday's CapitaMalls closing share price of S$1.80.